kingwill101/configr/PLAN.md

 }, tags: ['debian', 'fedora', 'arch', 'alpine', 'needs-root']);
 ```

-### 5.5 Test Patterns (Ansible-Style)
+### 5.5 Test Patterns

-Three patterns are used, inspired by Ansible's integration test methodology:
+Three patterns are used for block testing:

 **1. Idempotency** — every test runs the config twice and asserts the second
    run produces no changes.
 Use `assertIdempotent()` from shared utils.